Dead Man's Wire

-Dead Man's Wire is a 2025 American historical crime film directed by Gus Van Sant, written by Austin Kolodney, working with Historical Consultants Alan Berry and Mark Enochs, which follows the kidnappings committed by Tony Kiritsis in the 1970s.
-It stars Bill Skarsgård as Kiritsis, alongside an ensemble cast that includes Dacre Montgomery, Cary Elwes, Myha'la, Colman Domingo, and Al Pacino.
+Dead Man's Wire is a 2025 American crime thriller film directed by Gus Van Sant and written by Austin Kolodney, working with historical consultants Alan Berry and Mark Enochs, who together made the 2018 documentary Dead Man's Line examining the same events.
+The film is inspired by the 1977 hostage standoff involving Tony Kiritsis.
+It stars Bill Skarsgård as Kiritsis, alongside an ensemble cast including Dacre Montgomery, Cary Elwes, Myha'la, Colman Domingo, and Al Pacino.

-The film had its world premiere out of competition in the 82nd Venice International Film Festival on September 2, 2025, and is scheduled to have a limited theatrical release by Row K Entertainment on January 9, 2026, followed by a wide release on January 16.
+The film premiered out of competition at the 82nd Venice International Film Festival on September 2, 2025, and was given a wide theatrical release on January 9, 2026, by Row K Entertainment.

-Premise

-The film depicts the 1977 kidnapping by Tony Kiritsis of his bank mortgager, in which he requested hostage money and an apology.
+Plot